andrenho/homeserver/README.md

 # ./alis.sh
 ```

 1. Reboot the system after installation is complete, and install the homeserver.
+  - Make sure to add the AWS credentials file.

 ```
 # nmcli device wifi connect ESSID password XXXXXXX